 Make these two changes and you have a vegan cookie.

 Use dark rich espresso coffee instead of milk, complements the mesquite well.

 Add 1 teaspoon cinnamon to combine with the mesquite flavor nicely.
 Do keep the vanilla, it helps enhance all the flavors.

 Want to learn more?
 Look for Jacqueline’s lectures at your local Pima County Library branch, Western National Parks Association Store, Tucson Festival of Books and other venues.
 After each event I will be signing copies of my books, including Father Kino’s Herbs: Growing and Using Them Today (Tierra del Sol Institute Press).
-Note – this link is to Amazon and if you buy the book there I will get a few pennies.
+Note – this link is to Amazon and if you buy the book there we may get a few pennies.

 That said, Kino’s Herbs is out of print and is locally available and cheaper at Antigone’s Bookstore, Singing Wind Bookstore, Western National Parks, Tohono Chul Park, Tucson Botanical Gardens, and from the fine folks at Rillito Nursery.

 © Article copyright by Jacqueline A. Soule.
 All rights reserved.
 Republishing an entire blog post or article is prohibited without permission.
 I receive many requests to reprint my work.
 My policy is that you may use a short excerpt but you must give proper credit to the author, and must include a link back to the original post on our site.
 Photos may not be used.